 3. Do not negotiate for your compensation until you are ready.

 Instead of mentioning your salary in an interview, discuss other aspects of your candidacy.
 Before discussing compensation and benefits, discuss your skills, experience, and potential.
-Before you negotiate salary, make sure the manager or hiring team feels that you are the right candidate.
+Go into the compensation conversation feeling confident that the leadership team feels that you are the right candidate.

 4. Get an offer before you express your limits.